 “Is he gone?”
 Kadin asked.

-"Yeah, a big dust bunny now.
-Of course it would have been helpful to know I needed this weapon," she said as she handed Kadin back her silver wood-tipped stake.
+“Yeah, a big dust bunny now.
+Of course it would have been helpful to know I needed this weapon,” she said as she handed Kadin back her silver-tipped stake.

-"I didn’t say I knew all of the prophecy," Kadin said managing a small grin.
+“I didn’t say I knew all of the prophecy,” Kadin said, managing a small grin.
 “But I’m glad you figured it out.”

 Bucharest Airport – Airplane – Next Morning